Game on, returning players, a chance for a youngster and a resurgence - talking points ahead of Bristol Rovers visit

-Ipswich Town are due to take on Bristol Rovers in League One this weekend.
-ANDY WARREN looks ahead to the game at the Memorial Stadium.
+Ipswich Town take on Bristol Rovers this weekend.
+Andy Warren looks ahead to the game.

 You may also want to watch: